 Refugee Resettlement depends heavily on individual and group volunteers to help new arrivals adjust to their new lives.
 We continuously needs supplies to assist newly-arrived refugees establish homes in our community.

-Are you interested in donating clothing, furniture, or other housewares?
+Are you interested in donating clothing or housewares?

-Our refugee families are in constant need of seasonally appropriate clothing, furniture, and other household goods.
-If you haven any of these items that you would like to donate, please contact Lina Bravo at 401.784.8663 to assess our need and arrange delivery.
+Our refugee families are in constant need of seasonally appropriate clothing, toiletries, cookware and dinnerware, bed and bath linens.
+If you haven any of these items that you would like to donate, please contact Lina Bravo at 401.784.8663.